reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 }
 ```
-Here we are creating a stream of double elements from a collection of type `List` and printing them by calling a `forEach()` function on the stream.
+Here we are creating two streams of double elements using the `stream()` and `parallelStream()` methods the from a collection of type `List` and printing them by calling a `forEach()` function on the streams.
+The elements in the `stream` object are processed in serial while those in the object `parallelStream` will be processed in parallel.

+We will understand parallel streams in a subsequent section.

 ### Obtaining Stream From Static Factory Methods on the Stream Classes
-From static factory methods on the stream classes, such as Stream.of(Object[]), IntStream.range(int, int) or Stream.iterate(Object, UnaryOperator);
+We can construct stream by calling static factory methods on the stream classes as shown in this example:
 ```java
 import java.util.stream.Stream;